The Ultimate Guide to Waiver Wire & FAAB Strategy

 Follow the Books

-Vegas insiders have a better idea of the machinations of NFL teams than we do.
-Adding players from games with high expected point totals is a way to get a piece of the perceived scoring pie.
+Vegas insiders have a better projection of NFL teams and ensuing performances than we do.
+Adding players from games with high expected point totals is just another way to be ahead of your league mates.

 Streaming